Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Introduction

 In addition to these astrophysical motivations, however, BSs are interesting for a wide range of numerical applications.
 These are enabled by their status as horizonless, localized clusters of energy that are -- crucially -- dynamically stable, on at least some branches of the parameter space \cite{Lee_1989}.
-One notable example of such a recent application involves numerically testing a conjectured instability of ultracompact objects related to the presence of a stable light ring \cite{Cunha:2017qtt,Cunha:2020azh, Keir:2014oka}; see Refs. \cite{Cunha:2022gde, Marks:2025, Evstafyeva:2025mvx}.
+One notable example of such a recent application involves numerically testing a conjectured instability of ultracompact objects related to the presence of a stable light ring \cite{Cunha:2017qtt,Cunha:2020azh, Keir:2014oka}; see Refs. \cite{Cunha:2022gde, Marks:2025, Staelens:2025wom, Evstafyeva:2025mvx}.
 There are others, however, that have a more mathematical character.
 For example, BSs have been used to study critical phenomena in spherical symmetry \cite{Lai_2007} and axisymmetry \cite{Lai_2004}, as well as to test the hoop conjecture via ultrarelativistic collisions \cite{Choptuik_2010}.
-In $D > 4$ spacetime dimensions there are a number of intriguing results and open questions related to both critical phenomena \cite{Bizo_2005, Porto_Veronese_2022} and the hoop conjecture \cite{Yoo:2005nj, Mujtaba_2013}.
-It is natural, then, to ask whether higher-dimensional BSs might serve as useful tools in numerical explorations of these questions, as they already have in four dimensions.
-This would provide a motivation for the study of asymptotically flat BSs in $D > 4$ dimensions that goes beyond the mere curiosity of determining how the properties of BS solution families in higher dimensions, pointing to ways in which $D = 4$ is a special case.